SebastianZug/Introduction_to_ROS2/README.md

 ## ROS2 Installation process

 > Let's run the installation process in parallel to the presentation.
 You can find the installation instructions in the [ROS2 documentation](https://docs.ros.org/en/humble/Installation/Ubuntu-Install-Debians.html).

+You will need to add the ROS 2 apt repository to your system.
+Afterwards you are able to run:

 ```
 sudo apt install ros-humble-desktop